unixunion/solace-metrics-to-influxdb/README.md

 Remember to tweak your retention policy in influxdb to be something reasonable. and see https://docs.influxdata.com/influxdb/v1.1/guides/downsampling_and_retention/

-The following is 14 days at full res, then down to 30 minuts for a year, and 2h resolution up to 5 years.
+The following is 14 days at full res, then down to 30 minutes for a year, and 2h resolution up to 5 years.

 ```